 They have tried to put Lancaster between a rock and a hard place when it comes to selecting Armitage.
 Tom Wood, Tom Youngs and Nick Easter have mentioned how it would send out the wrong message to current squad members who remain in England.

-Hearing comments like that, especially from Wood, doesn't surprise me.
+Hearing comments like that, especially from Wood, doesn’t surprise me.
 Wood could do without the competition.
-If Armitage was selected the likelihood is that Robshaw would switch to and the flanker might be on the bench or left out all together.
+If Armitage was selected the likelihood is that Robshaw would switch to blindside and the Northampton flanker might be on the bench or left out all together.

 They have suggested that bringing in Armitage might change the squad culture, implying it will be different in a negative way.
 Youngs said how much hard work it has taken English-based players to get into the squad and that for someone to come in from abroad would be gutting.
 Is this inferring that a double European Cup winning overseas-based player hasn’t had to work?

-There are also signs that a number of Premiership directors are against the idea of Armitage being selected by England.
+There are also signs that a number of Premiership rugby directors are against the idea of Armitage being selected by England.
 The backdrop to this is the clubs have started negotiating a new heads of agreement between themselves and the Rugby Football Union, much of which is about how much remuneration they will receive for allowing their players to train and play for England.
-As a result they've made a lot of noise and had plenty of air time plus column inches for their views, all of it aimed at pressurising Lancaster not to pick Armitage.
+As a result they’ve made a lot of noise and had plenty of air time plus column inches for their views, all of it aimed at pressurising Lancaster not to pick Armitage.

 This is a case of double-standards.
 There is not a club in the Premiership that has not signed overseas players, and if they are so keen on promoting everything about English rugby why don’t they just use home-grown players?